-- When the cooking cycle is complete, let the pressure naturally release for 10 minutes, the move the release valve to Venting to release any remaining pressure.
+- When the cooking cycle is complete, let the pressure naturally release for 10 minutes (careful not to go any longer than 10 minutes or the rice will overcook), then move the release valve to Venting to release any remaining pressure.

 - Remove lid and use oven mitts to remove bowl with rice.
-Fluff rice with a fork.
+Fluff rice with a fork and set aside.